dgis/xsddiagram/ReadMe.txt

 - BUG: Cascading substitution groups may appear weird.
 - Add include a possibility to show the length of an element (Jörg S.)
-- Add a close entry in the File menu (Eric).
-- Add a recently opened list (Eric).
 - From AlexM: oh, and allow the specification of a complex type in the command line as a root... for the same component used in multiple schemas from one library.
 - Add the attributes to the element in the diagram (suggested by bob)
 - Tooltips above the diagram element with a summary (xpath/attributes/doc) (display 200ms after the mouse move -> avoid 100 %CPU)